• About

 Fall blooming aster

-Fall in Mississippi still tends toward the warmer temps, which means that bees and butterflies are still hanging around.
+Fall in the southeast still tends toward the warmer temps, which means that bees and butterflies are still hanging around.
 The scorching heat and sun of the late summer has often killed off many of the most prolific flowering plants, meaning there are less flowers for the pollinators to feed on.
-Adding a few fall-flowering plants can provide a food source for pollinators and add some extra beauty to your garden for the season.

-How to Grow Fall Asters (Symphyotrichum spp.)
+How to Grow Fall Asters (Symphyotrichum spp. and Aster spp.)

 For the best color and performance, grow these plants in full sun and make sure they get watered well until they are established.
 After establishment, be sure to keep the asters from drying out – so during droughts, you’ll need to do a little more watering.